floholz/autodarts-luxspy/README.md

 1. Navigate to an AutoDarts match page: `https://play.autodarts.io/matches/[match-uuid]`
 2. The extension will automatically start monitoring
 3. Watch the LED strip change colors based on game state:
-   - **Green**: Player 1 is ready to throw
+   - **Green**: Focused player is ready to throw
-   - **Purple**: Player 2 is ready to throw
+   - **Purple**: Unfocused player is ready to throw
    - **Yellow**: Someone needs to take out
    - **Off**: Waiting for next turn
-4. Click the extension icon to view current status and real-time updates
+4. Click the extension icon to view current status and configure focus controls:
+   - **Auto Mode**: Automatically focuses on the logged-in player
+   - **Manual Mode**: Select a specific player to focus on
+   - **No Focus**: Disable LED control entirely

 ## Go Server (`luxspy-svr/`)